Connect

 Housing and Utility Costs

-While housing in Alberta’s major cities, like Calgary and Edmonton, is more affordable compared to places like Vancouver or Toronto, prices can still be high, particularly in desirable neighbourhoods.
-Additionally, the long winters mean higher heating costs, which can significantly impact monthly budgets, especially during economic downturns.
+While housing in Alberta's major cities, like Calgary and Edmonton, is more affordable compared to places like Vancouver or Toronto, prices can still be high, particularly in the most popular and central neighbourhoods.
+The long winters mean higher heating costs, which can significantly impact monthly budgets, especially during economic downturns.

 Limited Public Transit

 Public transit in Alberta is well-developed only in major cities like Calgary and Edmonton.
 In smaller towns or rural areas, options are limited, often necessitating personal vehicles for commuting and errands.
-This reliance on cars can increase transportation costs and make life less convenient for those without access to a vehicle.
+This reliance on cars can increase transportation costs.

 Geographic Isolation